larryhastings/big/README.md

     >>> ','.join(['1', '2', '', '3'])
     '1,2,,3'

-Now it gets a little weirder.
-Take a look at what happens when the string you're splitting starts or ends with a separator:
+Now take a look at what happens when the string you're splitting starts or ends with a separator:

     >>> ',1,2,3,'.split(',')
     ['', '1', '2', '3', '']

-Perhaps it looks weird.
+This might seem weird.
 But, just like with two adjacent separators, this behavior is important for consistency.
 Conceptually there's a zero-length string between the beginning of the string and the first comma.
 And `str.join` needs those empty strings in order to correctly